What is a relay?

 They are silent, compact, and powerful.

 Without movable parts, SSRs are completely silent electrical devices.
-Solid state relays do not have large, clunky electromagnets attached to the them, and therefore are a small and compact alternative.
+Solid state relays do not have large, clunky electromagnets attached to them, and therefore are a small and compact alternative.
 Their small size also saves valuable installation space.
 Being small, however, does not make them any less powerful than electromechanical relays.
 In fact, because optical coupling completely isolates the circuits of the relay, there’s no need to worry about the relay being fried by too much voltage.

 They have an infinite lifespan.